Cardiganshire Short Mat Bowling Association

 2.2 No player can move from one team to another team within the same club during the same season.

 4.2 If a team turns up with 8 players the names of all their players will be put into a hat and 1 will be drawn out.
 That player to play lead in the pairs, and the team will play one short in the fours (i.e. 6 woods against 8 woods).
-The team captain can then select his team with the additional penalty that no player can skip twice and drawn players may not play on the same mat twice.
+The team captain can then select his team with the additional penalty that a drawn player may not play on the same mat twice.

 - A league match consists of the following: Singles, Pairs, Triples, Fours